moti-malka/Images-Collector/README.md

 # Images-Collector
 Collect images form Google search and download to local path.
+You can download the .exe with the software already ready [here](https://github.com/motim6026/Images-Collector/ImageCollectors.rar)

 # Prerequisites
 1.Google Chrome Version 84^.

 # Instructions